 - You cause damage to street signs or bollards

-You must report the incident to the police as soon as you can, but it must be within 24 hours.
+In emergencies, you must report the incident to the police immediately on 999, but all others should be reported on 101, within 24 hours.

 You should also call the police if you’re blocking the road.

 Once you've stopped, the first thing to do is check whether you or anyone else is injured and get them the medical attention they need.

 Call the police and an ambulance immediately on 999 if anyone is hurt.